coverbeck/dcc-ops/README.md

     * all TCP <- the elastic IP of the VM (Make sure you add /32 to the Elastic IP)
     * all TCP <- the security group itself

-### Setup for Redwood

-Here is a summary of what you need to do.
-See the Redwood [README](redwood/README.md) for details.

-#### Re-route Service Endpoints
-Redwood exposes storage, metadata, auth services.
-Each of these should be made subdomains of your "base domain".
-* Make sure you have a domain name associated with your Elastic IP ('example.com')
-* Have the subdomains 'auth', 'metadata', and 'storage' point to the same Elastic IP ('auth.example.com', 'metadata.example.com', and 'storage.example.com' and 'example.com' all resolve to the same Elastic IP)

-#### Make your S3 Bucket
-* On the AWS console, go to S3 and create 3 buckets: one for redwood-storage, one for redwood-backups, and one for the action service.
-* Assign them a unique name.
-Keep note of the name given to each of them.
-* Get the S3 endpoint.
-It dependent on your region.
-See [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for the list.

-#### Create an AWS IAM Encryption Key
-* Go [here](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) and follow the instruction for making an AWS IAM Encryption key.
-Make sure you create it in same region where you created your VM!
-* Take note of the AWS IAM Encryption Key ID.
-You can find it in the AWS console > Services > IAM > Encryption Keys > [your key's details page] > ARN.
-It is the last part of the ARN (e.g. *arn:aws:kms:us-east-1:862902209576:key/* **0aaad33b-7ead-44be-a56e-3d00c8777042**

-Now we're ready to install Redwood.

 ### Setup for Consonance

 See the Consonance [README](consonance/README.md) for details.
 Consonance assumes you have an SSH key created and uploaded to a location on your host VM.
 Other than that, there are no additional pre-setup tasks.